Imran10896/Portfolio_optimization/README.md

 ### MATLAB Functions

-1. `centrinds`: It calculates hybrid measures of nodes in a network using Pozzi et al method[1].
+1. `hybrid_measure`: It calculates the peripherality of nodes in a network i.e.; The hybrid measure has a smaller value for the central vertices and a larger value for its peripheral vertices..
-1. `financial_ratios`: It calculates financial ratios such as mean, standard deviation, and Sharpe ratio based on portfolio returns.
+2. `financial_ratios`: It calculates financial ratios such as mean, standard deviation, and Sharpe ratio based on portfolio returns.
-2. `financial_ratios_uniform`: It calculates financial ratios based on uniformly weighted portfolio returns.
+3. `financial_ratios_uniform`: It calculates financial ratios based on uniformly weighted portfolio returns.
-3. `market_uniform`: It calculates financial ratios for investing in the whole market with uniformly weighted portfolio returns.
+4. `market_uniform`: It calculates financial ratios for investing in the whole market with uniformly weighted portfolio returns.
-4. `market_markowitz`: It calculates financial ratios for investing in the whole market using Markowitz portfolio optimization.
+5. `market_markowitz`: It calculates financial ratios for investing in the whole market using Markowitz portfolio optimization.
-5. `core_fin_ratios`: It calculates financial ratios for portfolio construction through core stocks.
+6. `core_fin_ratios`: It calculates financial ratios for portfolio construction through core stocks.
-6. `sort_out_mat` : The function iterates over each window, calculating the indices of the sorted matrix.
+7. `sort_out_mat` : The function iterates over each window, calculating the indices of the sorted matrix.
    For zero scores, the indices are sorted in descending order of Sharpe ratios, while non-zero scores are sorted normally.
    This structured representation of the sorted data facilitates further analysis and interpretation.